-Wild 40 Trail is a 3.5 mile lightly trafficked out and back trail located near Little Rock, AR that features a lake and is rated as moderate.
+Wild 40 Trail is a 3.5 mile lightly trafficked out and back trail located near Little Rock, Arkansas that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash